Bodyshell integrity: stable; footwell area: stable

-In the adult occupant protection tests, the report said that the protection offered to the driver and passenger’s head and neck was good.
-Driver and passenger’s chest showed good protection.
-Driver and passenger knees showed good protection, proving that under more stringent conditions, there are no risks in the knees area.
-Driver tibias showed adequate protection while passenger tibias showed adequate and good protection.
-The bodyshell was rated as stable and was capable of withstanding further loadings.
-The footwell area was also rated as stable.
-The report added that the car passed the UN95 side impact test.
+In the adult occupant protection tests, the report said that the protection offered to the driver’s and passenger’s head and neck was good.
+The driver’s and passenger’s chests showed marginal protection.
+The driver’s and passenger’s knees showed good protection.
+Driver’s tibias showed adequate protection and passenger’s tibias showed adequate and marginal protection.
+The footwell area was rated as stable.
+The bodyshell was also rated as stable and capable of withstanding further loadings.

 Child Occupant Protection

 In the child occupant category, the report said that the child seat for a 3-year-old was installed rearward facing using the i-size anchorages and a support leg, and it was able to prevent head exposure during the frontal impact offering full protection.
 The child seat for an 18-month-old was installed rearward facing using the i-size anchorages and a support leg, and it was able to prevent head exposure during the frontal impact offering full protection.

 Side impact: both CRSs offered full side impact protection.
 Download the full report here.